Similan Island No. 7: Deep Six

 This is a place where you can sometimes see Manta Rays so be sure to take a glance into the blue every so often!

 Rebreather divers often find this a cool place to hang out.
 Because Rebreather Divers can make very long recreational non-decompression dives.
 Consequently, Rebreather divers can often spend an hour or more in “The Living Room.”
 Not only can "The Living Room" be an awesome place to spend 1 hour when you are on a 2-3 hour recreational rebreather dive, but especially if you are a keen photographer.

-Where to go on Deep Six after The Living Room?
+Where to go after The Living Room?